jkwok2/210Project/README.md

 ## Phase 4
 Task 2: I have chosen to make my TaskItem class Robust.
-First, I added an exception to change Task Status to highlight any change that would make the status not "Completed", "In Progress", or "Not Started".
-Previously, I had three separate methods for these, so this would also allow me to refactor my code and make the code more simple.
-Instead of the three methods changeTaskStatusToInProgress(), changeTaskStatusToCompleted(), and changeTaskStatusToNotStarted(), there is now only one changeTaskStatus(string newStatus), with an exception added for anything that is not one of those three above statuses.
+First, I added an exception to changeTaskStatus(String newStatus) to highlight any change that would make the status not "Completed", "In Progress", or "Not Started".
+Because the parameter takes in a String, it could take in any value like "gibberish".
+My exception guards against that.
+In the GUI, this is tried when the user clicks the status box.
+An print statement on the terminal appears along with the stack trace which catches the exception.

 Second, I would add an exception to change TaskName, when the taskname was being changed to an empty field from an already populated field.
 This is an exception because it is unlikely that a user would want to